Hatamleh/cypress_visual_regression_test_vdb_sample/README.md

 * Clone this repo
 * Download all the dependencies
-* Delete the scnapshots folder
+* Delete the snapshots folder
 * Run the test as below:
 ```shell
 yarn cypress run
 ```

-And Thats !
+And That's!